One of the golden rules of case study writing is to put an impressive metric into headlines instead of using qualitative descriptions of success.

 Recently, they asked us to write a customer success story for them describing how they helped a customer (a major retail chain) stop a serious data breach.

-(The customer asked to remain anonymous for reasons of security, and we’re happy to comply.)
+Naturally, this was an anonymous case study: the customer asked to remain private for reasons of security, and we were happy to comply.

 Our writing team was blown away by the story.
 Not only did Varonis stop the data breach, they did it as the attack was happening!